What is the Statute of Limitations for Maritime Injury Claims?

-The Uniform Statute of Limitations for Maritime Torts provides a general three year statute of limitations barring claims arising from injury or death occurring on navigable waters during a traditional maritime activity three years after the cause of action accrues.
-The Uniform Statute applies to actions under the Jones Act and the Death on the High Seas Act, as well as to claims by seamen for injuries based on unseaworthiness of a vessel and claims arising under general maritime tort law.
+The Uniform Statute of Limitations for Maritime Torts provides a three-year statute of limitations barring claims arising from injury or death occurring on navigable waters during a traditional maritime activity three years after the cause of action accrues.
+The Uniform Statute applies to actions under the Jones Act and the Death on the High Seas Act, as well as to claims by seamen for injuries based on the unseaworthiness of a vessel and claims arising under general maritime tort law.
 46 U.S.C.A. § 30106 formerly at 46 U.S.C.A § 763a.
 The bar of the Uniform Statute is apparently unaffected by the plaintiff’s age, bankruptcy, or other condition that might traditionally toll limitation statutes.
 Davis v.
 Newpark Shipbuilding & Repair, Inc., 659 F. Supp.
 155, 156-57 (E.D.
 Tex.
 1987).
 The Uniform Statute embodies Congress’ intent, as expressed in the legislative history and as confirmed by the courts, to establish a uniform limitation period for maritime torts.
 Butler v.
 American Trawler Co., 887 F.2d 20, 21 (1st Cir.
 1989).

 By its terms, the Uniform Statute applies to all suits for personal injury and death “arising out of a maritime tort.”
 A tort becomes a maritime tort when it occurs anywhere on navigable waters, Jerome B. Grubart, Inc. v.
 Great Lakes Dredge & Dock Co., 513 U.S. 527 (1995), and bears a substantial relationship to traditional maritime activity.
 Id.

-Federal & State Jurisdiction in Maritime Tort Claims
+Who has Jurisdiction in Maritime Tort Claims?

 Maritime torts invoke federal admiralty jurisdiction, and with admiralty jurisdiction comes the application of substantive admiralty law.
 Id.
 Without exception, state and federal courts have held that the Uniform Statute, as an integral part of substantive admiralty law, must be applied to all maritime tort claims regardless of the forum in which those claims are asserted.
 Butler v.
 American Trawler Co., 887 F.2d 20, 21 (1st Cir.
 1989), Davis v.
 Newpark Shipbuilding & Repair, Inc., 659 F. Supp.
 155, 156-57 (E.D.
 Tex.
 1987), Anderson v.
 Varco Int’l, Inc., 905 S.W.2d 26, 29 (Tex.
 Ct.
 App.
 1995), Anderson v.
 Diamond M-Odeco, Inc., 912 S.W.2d 371, 372-73 (Tex.
 Ct.
 App.
 1995).
 The Uniform Statute of Limitations for Maritime Torts, unlike most ordinary statutes of limitation, cannot be avoided simply by choosing one forum over another because the statute governs maritime tort claims regardless of the forum in which they are asserted.
 Not only does the Uniform Statute establish the applicable limitation period, but it also completely displaces and supplants state law tolling provisions that might otherwise extend the limitation period.